John Singer Sargent’s suppliers of artists’ materials

 It is possible to document some of Sargent’s sketchbook purchases from Roberson’s through his account in their books.
 Without providing much detail, the entries show that he bought sketchbooks in 1908, 1910 and 1911.

 There are a series of intriguing entries in Sargent’s account with Roberson’s for ‘Hook’ easels and jointed poles between 1906 and 1910.
 This was at a time that the artist was painting in the open air on the Continent each summer.
 The ‘Hook’ easel (fig.5) was described in Reeves & Sons Ltd’s Price List of Artists’ Materials in 1906 as ‘The only satisfactory easel for large work out of doors; invented by J.C.
 Hook, R.A.’.
 James Clarke Hook (1819-1907) was a landscape and genre painter.
-His ‘Hook’ easel was in commercial production by 1896, made by Twisden Wilkins (see British artists' suppliers on this website).
+His ‘Hook’ easel was in commercial production by 1896, made by Twisden Wilkins (see British artists' suppliers).
 According to Reeves’s catalogue,’The “Hook” Easel consists of a set of rings for screwing into the back or sides of a canvas frame, and either 3 or 4 poles to pass through these rings, which have tightening screws to hold poles at any point.
 This arrangement allows the canvas to be fixed at any desired angle or height.

 In 1922, when writing to an American painter, Dwight Blaney, Sargent responded to him concerning his easels that 'If you mean my easel for oils (three poles with brass screws) it is called Hook's easel and my size was the medium-size' (see Sources below).